 Qatar–Finland International High School educates competent young adults, who are lifelong learners.
-They understand the values of sustainable development, and the strengths of a multicultural and multilingual society.
+They understand the values of sustainable development and the strengths of a multicultural and multilingual society.
 They have the theoretical and technical skills needed to continue to higher education.
 They are familiar with university studies, working life and have good self‐evaluation skills.
 They are curious to learn new things.

-During high school education, students gather experiences of various ways to build new knowledge and ability also across the boundaries of individual subjects.
+During high school education, students gather experiences of various ways to build new knowledge and ability across the boundaries of individual subjects.
 Students develop their information acquisition and application capabilities and problem‐solving skills.
-Student also gather experiences of inquiry‐based learning and participation in conducting science and research.
+Student also gather experience of inquiry‐based learning and participation in conducting science and research.
 The instruction reinforces the students’ multiliteracy, allowing them to understand the languages characteristic of different fields of science and arts as well as to produce and interpret different kinds of texts.
 The students become disciplined to assess the reliability of information.
-Students learn to use their own first language and the language of instruction, in functional and appropriate ways.
+Students learn to use their own first language and the language of instruction in functional and appropriate ways.
 The instruction guides the students in advancing their knowledge on information and communication technology and using it appropriately, responsibly, and safely both when working individually and with others.

-Students take the only standardized exam at the end of high school (grade 12).
+Students take the only standardized exam at the end of high school (Grade 12).
 The final exam for Qatar-Finland International High School students is an English language version of the digital Finnish International Final Exam (FIFE), which is produced by EduCluster Finland Ltd (ECF), EduTen Ltd, and the Finnish Institute for Educational Research (FIER).
 It has also been accredited by the Ministry of Education and Higher Education in Qatar and is considered to be the equivalent of the Qatari final exam for high school students.
-Students will take part in a minimum of 6 exams; English is mandatory for all students and in addition to this they will choose 5 other exams from the list below:
+Students will take part in a minimum of six exams; English is mandatory for all students and in addition to this they will choose five other exams from the list below:

 A1-level language (Arabic, French, or Spanish)